 In the bloodied roster of places that suffered Partition, there are names that are remembered, half-remembered, mostly forgotten…and actively forgotten.
 Jammu and Kashmir are in this last category.
 The princely state of J&K was one to which Partition came not in the form of riots, as elsewhere, but as a sudden undeclared war.
-The state was chopped up almost overnight.
+The state was cleaved almost overnight.
 It has remained divided ever since.
 The sufferings of its abrupt de facto Partition were buried under the territorial rhetoric of competing nationalisms, none of which, even 73 years later, can accept the fact of its division.

 Ajit Kaur Kapoor suffered the horrors and brutalities of that war as a young woman in Mirpur in what is now called Pakistan Occupied Kashmir by India, and Azad Kashmir by Pakistan.
 In the following brief excerpt from an interview with author Aanchal Malhotra, she shares her memories of that place and time.